somelinguist/tikz-dvisvgm-example/README.md

 ```

 The last two steps were to reduce the size of the file, as I had the font installed on my system, and also use it when producing PDF output with pandoc.
 This might cause other issues when used on a system without the font installed.

+The final output including steps 3-4 can be seen in `construction-diagram-font-curves-removed.svg`.